-7.4.5.
-The permittee shall maintain a copy all design records of the process, maintenance records of equipment and any downtime hours associated with the vapor recovery units (VRU-100 - VRU-300).

-7.4.6.
-The permittee shall maintain records of the additional monitoring required in Section 7.1.5 to demonstrate compliance with the 98% control efficiency claimed and the Section 7.1.1.
+- 7.4.5.
+The permittee shall maintain a copy of all design records of the process, maintenance records of equipment and any downtime hours associated with the vapor recovery units (VRU-100 and VRU-200).
+[45CSR13, R13-3354, Condition 8.3.5] - 7.4.6.
+The permittee shall maintain records of the additional monitoring required in Section 7.1.5 to demonstrate compliance with the 98% control efficiency claimed in Section 7.1.1.
+[45CSR13, R13-3354, Condition 8.3.6] - 7.4.7.

-- 7.4.7.
 To demonstrate compliance with the closed vent monitoring requirements, the following records shall be maintained. - a.
 The initial compliance requirements; - b.
 Each annual visual inspection conducted to demonstrate continuous compliance, including records of any repairs that were made as results of the inspection;

 - c.
 Bypass requirements. - i.
-Each inspection or each time the key is checked out or a record each time the alarm is sounded; - ii.
-Each occurrence that the control device was bypassed.
+Each inspection or each time the key is checked out or a record of each time the alarm is sounded; - Each occurrence that the control device was bypassed.
 If the device was bypassed, the records shall include the date, time, and duration of the event and shall provide the reason the event occurred.
 The record shall also include the estimate of emissions that were released to the environment as a result of the bypass. - d.
 Any part of the system that has been designated as "unsafe to inspect" in accordance with 7.2.3.d or "difficult to inspect" in accordance with 7.2.3.e.